As a new Muslim you can feel as though it’s so easy to make mistakes.

 We encounter endless posts and videos online telling us what is right and wrong, and in such detail, about every part of our lives.

 Often these posts simply offer opinions.
-Opinions mostly based on tradition, ethic and cultural norms.
-Almost never offering a link to scripture.
+Options mostly based on tradition, ethic and cultural norms.
+Almost never offering any link to scripture.